13 Best Places to Take Pictures in Chicago (Travel Guide)

 Chicago Skyline from North Avenue Beach (with 10 stop ND filter)

 If you’re looking for skyline views of Chicago North Avenue Beach has to be one of the best views in Chicago.
+There are also plenty of views of Lake Michigan from North Avenue Beach.
 Google maps says it closes at 7pm but I went around 10pm, there were people jogging and the paid parking lot was open.
 I love to use a 10-stop ND filter here to capture stillness in the water and sky.

 Quick note: parking was $19/hour here so if you’re looking to quickly drop by there isn’t any place to park here besides the paid lot.